juttle/juttle/test/runtime/specs/juttle-spec/procs/emit.spec.md

 ### Errors

-   * Do not specify both -limit and -to or -last
+   * -to option should not be combined with -limit

 Complains if -limit and -last are specified
 ----------------------------------------